dwyl/PWA-Liveview/README.md

 - Initial Load: App starts a continous server check.
 It determines if online/offline and sets up accordingly
 - Going Offline: Triggers component initialization and navigation setup
-- Navigating Offline: cleans up components, fetch cached pages (request proxied by the SW), parse ahd hydrate the DOM to renders components
+- Navigating Offline: cleans up components, _fetch_ the cached pages (request proxied by the SW and the page are cached iva the `additionalManifestEntries`), parse ahd hydrate the DOM to renders components
 - Going Online: when the polling detects a transistion off->on, the user expects a page refresh and Phoenix LiveView reinitializes.

 **Key point**: